 Here are four ways to try controlling scent on your hunting clothes this season, and two that maybe you should avoid.

-Whether you are trying to get the scent off of your hunting clothes, or trying to add some that could change the game, we all know one thing when it comes to our favorite quarry: their noses rule and we have to try and beat it!
+Whether you are trying to get the scent off of your hunting clothes, or trying to add some that could change the game, we all know one thing when it comes to our favorite quarry: their noses rule and we have to try and beat them!

 Deer will see you, hear you and smell you before you ever know that they are there.
 Turn the tide with some of these tried-and-true, but not very well-known methods of adding scent to your clothes.

 1. Pack it in the pines